CocoaPress/docs/docs/101/Slicer.md

 # The Slicer

-The slicer is a tool you use to convert 3d models downloaded or made on your computer to instructions for layer-by-layer fabrication by your Cocoa Press.
-Since each 3d printer is different, we need to use a specific "profile", or machine configuration, to tell the Slicer to produce information for the Cocoa Press specifically.
+The slicer is a tool you use to convert 3D models downloaded or made on your computer to instructions for layer-by-layer fabrication by your Cocoa Press.
+Since each 3D printer is different, we need to use a specific "profile", or machine configuration, to tell the slicer to produce information for the Cocoa Press specifically.

 ![](../img/101/slicer.png)